JohnSters/im-loader/README.md

 ## Limitations & Assumptions

 - Only `.xlsx` files are supported (not `.xls`).
-- Assumes row 1 is always the header, row 2 is a filter row, and data starts at row 3.
+- Assumes row 1 is always the header, and data starts at row 2.
 - The unit number must be present in the filename in the form `CT0*<number>` (e.g., `CT004`, `CT21`).
 - Only merges data from the selected sheet/tab in each file.
+- The "Equipment ID" column must exist in each file to enable per-file sorting.

 ## Authors & Maintainers